 Instruction: It is important that you understand that this is an online math course.
 You will utilize online videos posted by the instructor, online homework through MyMathLab, activities in D2L, tutoring online or on campus, and virtual appointments with your instructor.
 Please keep in mind that you will be largely responsible for your own learning.
-You will have a specific schedule with important due dates that can be found in the weekly modules on D2L, and failure to meet these due dates can result in failing the course.
+You will have a specific schedule with important due dates that can be found The syllabus/schedule are subject to change.

+in the weekly modules on D2L, and failure to meet these due dates can result in failing the course.